PROJECT BASED LEARNING (PBL). Making real-based teaching a success in your class

 Dinner organized for all the groups in a local restaurant.

-Tuesday morning.
-9:30 meeting on the terrace of Villa Gabriella.
 First outdoor ice breaking game to get to know each other and create a good working climate.

 Division in small groups and start of the indoors or outdoor sessions with the JUMP trainer.

-Introduction to Module 1: EU policies and trends in education.
-PBL in the framework connected with innovation and creative thinking.
+Introduction to Module 1, EU policies and trends in education.
+PBL in the framework connected with innovation and creative thinking

 13:00 – 15:00 lunch break and free time

-15:00 – 17:30 restarting the lesson.
+Tuesday afternoon session: 15:00 – 17:30

-Module 2: Understand PBL in its different approaches.
-Clarify when and how is possible to develop the PBL method.
+Module 2, Understand PBL in its different approaches.
+Clarify when and how is possible to develop the PBL method

-Tuesday: 09:30 – 13:00 lesson.
-Module 3: Share practices and tools to develop PBL.
+Module 3, Share practices and tools to develop PBL

 13:00 – 15:00 lunch break and free time

-Module 4: Learn how to make PBL structured.
-Face difficulties and find new strategies.
+Module 4, Learn how to make PBL structured.
+Face difficulties and find new strategies

 13:00 – 15:00 lunch break and free time